 It depends!

 If you’re desperate to visit both Braga and Guimarães, couldn’t possibly choose just one, and simply don’t have the time to allocate whole days to each of them, then, yes, you should definitely visit them both in one day!
-The tour is the ideal way to take all the planning and stress out of the trip, too.

 And hey, I’m not judging you.
 I’m no stranger to rocketing around a city at breakneck speed and trying to cram in as many attractions as possible.
 We gotta work with the time we have!